Aj22122003/Data-visualtisation_Internship_Ajinkya.K/README.md

-Okay, I see the contents of the repository now!
-It appears to be a collection of files related to a "Data-visualisation Internship" by Ajinkya.K.
-Based on the filenames, here's an attempt at creating an attractive and effective README file for this project:

-Markdown

 # Data Visualization Internship - Ajinkya.K

 **Welcome to the repository for my Data Visualization Internship project!** This collection of files represents the work and insights gained during my internship focused on transforming raw data into meaningful and impactful visual stories.